Thailand Center of Excellence for Life Sciences: Pharmaceuticals and biotechnology

 A key project is pharmacogenomics.
 TCELS supports the Medical Genomic Center to promote awareness of this diagnostic tool.

 Natural products

-TCELS has supported a project with the aim of developing new products from Hb extract, Hevea brasiliensis.
+TCELS has supported a project with the aim of developing new products from Hevea brasiliensis.
 The research is conducted by a team from Prince of Songkhla University.

 Biomedical engineering

 TCELS conducts various projects in medical robotics, medical devices, and operates the Advanced Dental Technology Center (ADTEC).